-Our 7th February post of Alexander VII’s bull Ad aures nostras introduced us into the period of the first vernacular translations of the Mass.
-Pierre Lebrun occupies a central place in France in subsequent efforts, which largely ignored Alexander’s bull, to educate Catholics in the liturgy.
+Our 7th February post on Alexander VII’s bull Ad aures nostras introduced us to the period of the first vernacular translations of the Mass.
+Pierre Lebrun occupies a central place in subsequent French efforts, which largely ignored Alexander’s bull, to educate Catholics about the liturgy.

 I. The Work of Father Pierre Lebrun

 Fr.
 Lebrun is praised by no less than Dom Guéranger, whose famously cantankerous sensibility spares some unusually choice words for this Oratorian predecessor:

 (1726).
 Pierre Lebrun, Oratorian, whose find work on the Mass we have already cited many times, is one of the last liturgical writers truly worthy of the name that France has produced.
 His knowledge was equal to his orthodoxy.
 L’Explication littérale, historique et dogmatique des prières et cérémonies de la Messe is in four volumes in-8°, published at Paris between 1716 and 1726.

 Jean LeClerq has this to say: